Recruiting and Hiring

-Your Recruiter is responsible for developing all offers.
+Your TAP is responsible for developing all offers.
 Offers of employment must not be extended to candidates by hiring managers.
-Furthermore, please defer to Staffing with all salary questions and discussions.
-Staffing will work with your HR Generalist and Compensation & Classification representative to develop offers.
+Furthermore, please defer to Talent Acquisition with all salary questions and discussions.
+Staffing will work with your HR Business Partner and Compensation & Classification representative to develop offers.

-Once a salary has been approved by your Lead Administrator, and others if necessary, your Recruiter will deliver the verbal offer to the candidate and partner with you on any negotiations.
+Once a salary has been approved by your Lead Administrator, and others if necessary, your Talent Acquisition Partner will deliver the verbal offer to the candidate and partner with you on any negotiations.
 Consider the following:

 - Once an offer is accepted, it is always contingent upon the background check.

-- Once the background check clears, your recruiter will be in touch to coordinate the start date.
+- Once the background check clears, your Talent Acquisition Partner will be in touch to coordinate the start date.

-- Your recruiter will provide guidance on appropriate turn down communications.
+- Your Talent Acquisition Partner will provide guidance on appropriate turn down communications.